-Beauty is in the Eye of the Beholder, Guest Post by Deborah Barker.
+Guest Post: Beauty in the Eye of the Beholder, with Deborah Barker

 What a joy it is to welcome Deborah Barker to the blog this morning.
 She is such a brilliant artist whose eyes delight in treasuring work that not only captivates, but also calls for greater action.
 I met her this last year in University; drawn, as so many other's have been, by her desire to welcome all into a space so greatly defined by 'aesthetics.'
 It was such an honour collaborating with her a few months ago on the be close to the broken-hearted project, and I am thrilled to upload her thoughts on this month's theme.